What is child inclusive mediation?

-The role of mediation between separated couples has become better understood over recent years, but what is child-inclusive mediation?
-It’s becoming more common, so let’s look at it.
+While the role of mediation between separated couples has become better understood over recent years, many are still wondering: what is child-inclusive mediation?
+It’s becoming more common as part of child-inclusive practices to resolve, so let’s take a look at exactly what it entails.

 Child-inclusive mediation

 During the separation process, it may be important to hear how the child is experiencing their parent’s separation.
 Child-inclusive mediation can assist parents in understanding how their child is coping with the separation and current parenting arrangements.
-This process is important as sometimes the parent’s agenda and the child’s development and best interests are inconsistent.
+This process is important, as sometimes a parent’s agenda and child’s development and best interests are not the same.

 Child-inclusive mediation is a voluntary process (although sometimes the court may order it) whereby children are included in the mediation process with a qualified child consultant.

-It is a chance for children to speak safely and meaningfully about their experience through play and discussion.
+It serves as a chance for children to speak safely and meaningfully about their experience through play and discussion.
+The child’s input becomes an important component of our family dispute resolution services.

 The information obtained in a children inclusive mediation is confidential and is not admissible in court.